Bioconductor/BioC2019/docs/registration-finish.md

 - Follow [#bioc2018][2] for late-breaking announcements.

-Remember to arrange your own loging.
+Remember to arrange your own lodging.
 See you in Toronto!

 [1]: ./schedule
 [2]: ./call-for-abstracts